Chart Color Schemes

 Camira - Gailes's population is slightly younger than the national pattern

 Camira - Gailes has a median age of 38, which is slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
-The age group of 55-64 shows strong representation in Camira - Gailes at 13.4%, compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 11.9%.
-Between 2021 and the present day, the population aged 75 to 84 has grown from 3.9% to 5.2%.
-Conversely, the 45 to 54 age group has declined from 14.0% to 12.4%, and the 25 to 34 cohort has dropped from 13.0% to 11.9%.
+The age group of 55-64 shows strong representation at 13.4%, compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 11.9%.
+Between 2021 and present, the 75-84 age group has grown from 3.9% to 5.2% of the population.
+Conversely, the 45-54 age group has declined from 14.0% to 12.4%, and the 25-34 age group has dropped from 13.0% to 11.9%.
 Looking ahead to 2041, demographic projections indicate significant shifts in Camira - Gailes's age structure.
-The 75 to 84 age group is expected to grow by 60%, reaching 818 people from the current figure of 510.
-This growth will be driven by an aging population dynamic, with those aged 65 and above comprising 72% of projected growth.
-In contrast, the 5 to 14 and 0 to 4 age cohorts are expected to experience population declines.
+The 75-84 age group is expected to grow by 60%, reaching 818 people from the current figure of 510.
+This growth is part of a broader aging population trend, with those aged 65 and above comprising 72% of projected growth.
+Meanwhile, the 5-14 and 0-4 age cohorts are expected to experience population declines.